michaeluno/amazon-auto-links/readme.txt

 = Compatible with PA-API 5! =
 As of 2019/10/31, Amazon ended PA-API v4 and your site may no longer be able to display Amazon products with old API keys.
 In that case, regenerate keys on the Amazon Associates member's area and you are good to go!

+= Migrate from Amazon Associates Link Builder =
+Are you looking for an alternative to the discontinued Amazon Associates Link Builder plugin?
+If so, this plugin can take care of their shortcodes inserted with their Gutenberg block.

+Just enable the option and you don't have to edit thousands of posts to replace the shortcode.

 = See How Amazon Affiliate Links are Displayed =

 [youtube https://www.youtube.com/watch?v=mpDCcp4KBZg]